jochem725/deepracer-viz/README.md

 ## Installation
 First prepare the Python enviroment using `poetry install`.
 Available tools can be found in the `tools` folder.
 Before running a tool make sure the virtual environment is activated using `poetry shell`.
+You may need to use a venv or conda env to get the right python version (3.7) for poetry.

 ## Downloading your model
 You can obtain your model graph in the form of a `.pb` file either from S3 or from the DeepRacer console.